 (d) the date of slaughter.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (4) An abattoir operator must not move, or permit to be moved, from the abattoir a live animal to which an NLIS device is applied unless —